Table of Contents

 - Many drivers haven’t yet adjusted their driving style for wet conditions.

-The slipperiness gradually diminishes as continued rainfall washes away surface contaminants, but remains hazardous throughout the duration.
+The slipperiness gradually diminishes as continued rainfall washes away surface contaminants, but it remains hazardous throughout the duration.
 For maximum safety, consider delaying your trip 15 to 30 minutes after rain begins, particularly after extended dry periods when oil accumulation is highest.

 What Is The Safest Speed To Drive In The Rain?